 Flexible Wildlife Management

-There are growing calls for wildlife management policies that are more responsive to changing environmental conditions and Indigenous needs.
+There are growing calls for wildlife management policies and practices that are more responsive to changing environmental conditions and Indigenous needs.

 Support for Land-Based Activities